elberthcorniell/react-native-otplib/README.md

 This library is also compatible with [Google Authenticator](https://github.com/google/google-authenticator), and includes additional methods to allow you to work with Google Authenticator.

+### React Native
+  In this fork of the official project we are going to modify the library so it can work with React Native applications.
+Changes will be made in the react-native branch

 ## Features

 - Typescript support